About Smart Cards : Applications : Transportation

 While the transit industry was investing in smart card-based AFC systems, parallel developments were taking place in the financial industry: the introduction of contactless credit, debit and prepaid payment products; new programs and rules for low value transactions; and processing approaches that can handle micropayments cost effectively.
 Both of these industries also settled on the common ISO/IEC 14443 standard defining the card/reader interface.
 These developments created opportunities for transit agencies to directly accept contactless bank cards for fare payment at the point of entry where the fare media is ordinarily presented.

 Two U.S. transit agencies, the Utah Transit Authority (UTA) and Chicago Transit Authority (CTA) have fully operational fare collection systems that accept open contactless bank cards at the point of entry/exit to their transit system.
-In addition, two major North American transit agencies, the Southeastern Pennsylvania Transportation Authority (SEPTA) and the Washington Metropolitan Area Transit Authority (WMATA), are now migrating to open contactless bank card payments.
+In addition, the Southeastern Pennsylvania Transportation Authority (SEPTA) is now migrating to open contactless bank card payments.
 In addition, Transport for London also accepts open contactless bank card payments for pay as you go travel across the bus, Tube, Docklands Light Railway (DLR), tram and London Overground network.

 Additional detail on transit use of smart cards can be found in the Smart Card Alliance white paper Transit and Contactless Open Payments: An Emerging Approach for Fare Collection and on the Transit Open Payments Resources web page.